jwarz/data-scientists-tools/case_study_exploratory_data_analysis_in_r/readme.md

     ##  9 Afghanistan Arms co… <tibbl… <lm>  (Int… -1.38e+1  4.13         -3.33 2.53e-3
     ## 10 Afghanistan Arms co… <tibbl… <lm>  year   7.37e-3  0.00208       3.54 1.49e-3
     ## # … with 2,374 more rows

+Great work!
+You can ignore the warning messages in the console for now.

 ## Interpreting tidy models